Melvin Nieves: San Diego Padres

 He started the 1993 season in the Braves system, hitting .278 with 10 home runs in 78 games with the Richmond Braves, before being traded with minor leaguer Vince Moore and Donnie Elliott to the San Diego Padres for Fred McGriff in July of that year.
 In 43 games with the Padres' AAA team, the Las Vegas Stars, he hit .308 with seven home runs.
 He spent 19 games in the Majors in 1993, hitting an unimpressive .191.
 He did hit his first career home run that season, a solo shot off pitcher Chris Hammond on September 8.
 He was the seventh youngest player to don a uniform in 1993.
 According to Baseball America, he was the 39th best prospect in 1993.

 His 1994 season was perhaps the best of his professional career.
 In 406 at-bats with Las Vegas, he blasted 25 home runs and drove in 92 runs, all the while hitting .308.
 A poor eye at the plate led him to 138 strikeouts, though.
 That earned him a promotion to the majors, where he for once was somewhat impressive-in 19 at-bats with the Padres, he hit .263.
 He spent all of 1995 with the Padres.
 In 234 at-bats, he hit only .205 with 88 strikeouts.
 His 14 home runs were overshadowed by the large number of whiffs.
 He hit the only two grand slams of his career in 1995-the first off Terry Mulholland on August 2 and the second off Doug Henry on August 26.
-Baseball America says he was the 69th best prospect in 1994.
+Baseball America ranked him the 69th best prospect in 1994.

-Perhaps it was his poor performance in 1995 that prompted the Padres to trade him.
 On March 22, 1996, just before the beginning of the season, Nieves was traded with Raul Casanova and Richie Lewis to the Detroit Tigers for Sean Bergman, Todd Steverson and Cade Gaspar, a minor leaguer.